datastax/pulsar-heartbeat/README.md

 ## Helm chart

-### Install as an individual deployment using helm
+### Install as part of Pulsar cluster using helm
-Pulsar heartbeat can be installed by this [helm chart](https://github.com/datastax/pulsar-helm-chart/tree/master/helm-chart-sources/pulsar-heartbeat)
+Pulsar heartbeat can be installed as part of Pulsar cluster in this [helm chart](https://github.com/datastax/pulsar-helm-chart/blob/master/helm-chart-sources/pulsar/values.yaml#L273)

+### Install as an individual Chart using helm
+It can also be installed independently under [its own chart](https://github.com/kafkaesque-io/pulsar-helm-chart/tree/master/helm-chart-sources/pulsar-monitor).
 With this chart, it can monitor mutliple remote Pulsar clusters or co-reside on the same Pulsar cluster.

 Helm 3